 Prior to 3D printing, the diagnosis phase was only possible by observing layers of CT scanned data or a composited 3D model of these images.
 In this method, it’s common to miss more minor deformities and fractures.
 With a tangible model, they can interact with the part in multiple angles with the light and shadow properties that a computer can’t provide.

 Another huge challenge is the surgery difficulty.
 Without 3D printed surgical guides, all surgery requires incredible experience and hand skills.
 Much like any skilled trade; the more experience and practice, the greater the success rate and result.
-Even with the most skilled surgeons, vertebra surgery is one of the most risky operations in world because due to its critical position in human body.
+Even with the most skilled surgeons, vertebra surgery is one of the most risky operations in the world due to its critical position in the human body.
 One wrong move can breach the artery, damage the central nervous system, or result in fatal consequences.
 Because of the extremely high skill threshold, only a small number of the most experienced doctors dare to execute such a risky operation as it traditionally relies heavily on operator intuition.

-The introduction of the Raise3D printer allows Niu’s team to perform an otherwise difficult and risky surgeries with the use of 3D printed guides and visual models.
+The introduction of the Raise3D printer allows Niu’s team to perform otherwise difficult and risky surgeries with the use of 3D printed guides and visual models.
 The printed surgical guides increase the success and reduce the experience required for the operator.
 With Niu’s breakthrough surgical guide application, the hospital is experiencing a boom in the successful vertebra operations.
-From a patient's perspective, the success is creating a remarkable sense of joy and relief.
-These procedures are now more reliable and are viable life-saving rather than being the risky and uncertain procedure that it once was.
+From a patient’s perspective, the success is creating a remarkable sense of joy and relief.
+These procedures are now more reliable and are viable life-saving operations, rather than being the risky and uncertain procedure that it once was.

 Since it’s introduction, vertebra surgeries performed with 3D printing have increased from none to 26.
 This technology is making the surgery a possibility for a wide variety of surgeons as opposed to the prior need of specialized surgeons.
 With the introduction and reliability of this technology, there are many more applications expected to come.